danlawless/lightstream/articled-md/pma-charter-bylaws/Light Stream Ministry - PMA Charter ByLaws.md

 ### 2.18 Advisor Ordination Requirements

 An Advisor may be ordained and commissioned by this Ministry at the discretion of the Co-Chairpersons.
-An Advisor must be a product of a deep-seated conviction with respect to God and Nature and is fully committed to seek the Truth through Prayer, Meditation, the Holy Spirit, study of the Holy Bible, communing with Nature, and otherwise.
+An Advisor must be a product of a deep-seated conviction with respect to Source and Nature and is fully committed to seek the Truth through Prayer, Meditation, the Holy Spirit, study of the Holy Bible, communing with Nature, and otherwise.

 ---